Welcome to An Italian Dish. I am so glad you came for a visit. Welcome to “Ellen’s Test Kitchen!”

 I live in California and travel to Italy to conduct my food research.
 By research I mean eating Italian food, drinking Italian wine, visiting farms and markets.
 Life is good.

 I was raised on the typical American diet- mostly meat and potatoes- but I no longer eat that way.
 I am a rebel and question just about everything.
-You might notice that many of the recipes in this Italian food blog are vegetarian or vegan.
-I understand the benefits of less meat, more veggies and write recipes that are available to everyone.
+You might notice that the recipes in this Italian food blog are vegetarian or vegan.
+I understand the benefits of less meat, more veggies and feature Italian recipes that are naturally vegetarian.
 I don’t promote one particular diet, but I aspire to embrace the Italian cuisine; the reverence for land and the people and dishes prepared with simple and fresh ingredients.

 La Dolce Vita